 Any CU students who live in Barnard residence halls may enter the hall in which they reside at any time as long as they have a specific Barnard residence hall sticker for, and present their CU ID to the Access Attendant.
 CU students who wish to enter any Barnard residence hall of which they are not a resident must be signed in as a guest at all times by a resident of that building.

-The intent of guest privileges is to allow for reasonable visitation by a resident’s friends- not long term or live-in visitors.
+The intent of guest privileges is to allow for reasonable visitation by a resident’s friends, not long term or live-in visitors.
+Residents hosting guests (including Barnard students who do not reside in this room/suite) are expected to insure their guest(s) do not pose an unreasonable burden or infringement on the privacy and privileges of the room or suite-mates.
 In fairness to those paying the room fee, repeated visits by the same guest are strongly discouraged and may be denied.
 The guest policy applies to all resident students, including those who live in single rooms.
-Barnard students who live in campus owned or operated residence halls (as listed above) may sign-in guests to their own residence hall only.
+Barnard students who live in campus owned or operated residence halls may sign-in guests to their own residence hall only.
 For example, if you live in the Quad and are visiting someone in 600, you may not sign a guest into 600.
-The College reserves the right to suspend or terminate an individual’s guest privileges.
-The Residential Life staff may be called upon to help resolve problemsregarding guests.
-Residential students are forbidden from giving their keys and/or ID card to another to use in order to gain entry into a residence hall.
+The Residential Life staff may be called upon to help resolve conflicts and/or concerns regarding guests.

 Parents or family members who come to visit the student are expected to participate in the same registration process as all other guests.
 For visitors who are minors and are within the guidelines of the Minors Policy, the parent can vouch for the minor who may not have any identification.

 Students who do not carry their keys or ID on days of religious observance (e.g. the Sabbath) must inform Residential Life & Housing and be placed on a campus-wide list, so they may be provided with appropriate flexibility on their days of religious observance.
 If any student has a religious observance that impacts the Guest Policy, and the concern is not addressed via this policy, the student should contact Residential Life.